streetsidesoftware/vscode-cspell-dict-extensions/extensions/british-english/README.md

 # British English - Code Spell Checker

 British English dictionary extension for VS Code.
+This dictionary includes both the `-ise` and `-ize` spelling variants according to the Oxford English Dictionary.

 Note: this is a replacement dictionary for the one that is bundled with [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker).
 Due to licensing restrictions, the bundled dictionary is many years old.